 Appendix E provides a formal construction of HyperNova over a cycle of elliptic curves and proves its correctness.
 We summarize our result with the following theorem.
 For simplicity, we formalize the case folding a single fresh instance into a single running instance.
-However, our construction can be naturally generalized for an arbitrary number of instances, as in Construction 1.
+However, our construction naturally generalizes to an arbitrary number of instances, as in Construction 1.